deepset-ai/haystack-tutorials/markdowns/19_Text_to_Image_search_pipeline_with_MultiModal_Retriever.md

     for filename in os.listdir(f"./{doc_dir}/spirit-animals/") ]

-docstore_mm = InMemoryDocumentStore(embedding_dim=512)
-docstore_mm.write_documents(images)
+document_store.write_documents(images)
 ```

 # Initializing the Retriever

 Retrievers sift through all the images and return only those that are relevant based on the input query.
 Here we are using the OpenAI CLIP model to embed images.
-For more details on supported modalities and retrievers, see [MultiModalRetriever](https://docs.haystack.deepset.ai/docs/retriever#multimodal-retrieval).
+For more details on supported modalities, see [MultiModalRetriever](https://docs.haystack.deepset.ai/docs/retriever#multimodal-retrieval).

 ```
 from haystack.nodes.retriever.multimodal import MultiModalRetriever

-retriever_t_to_i = MultiModalRetriever(
+retriever_text_to_image = MultiModalRetriever(
-    document_store=docstore_mm,
+    document_store=document_store,
     query_embedding_model = "sentence-transformers/clip-ViT-B-32",
     query_type="text",
     document_embedding_models = {"image": "sentence-transformers/clip-ViT-B-32"} #, "text": "sentence-transformers/clip-ViT-B-32"},
 )

-docstore_mm.update_embeddings(retriever=retriever_t_to_i)
+document_store.update_embeddings(retriever=retriever_text_to_image)
 ```

 # Creating the MultiModal search Pipeline